Adroiti/docs-for-code-review-tools/checkstyle-ArrayTypeStyle.md

-Pattern: Check the style of array type definitions
+Pattern: Enforce style of array type definitions

 Issue: -

 ## Description

 Checks the style of array type definitions.
-Some like Java style: `public static void main(String[] args)` and some like C style: public static void main(String args[])
+Some like Java style: `public static void main(String[] args)` and some like C style: `public static void main(String args[])`.

 ## Examples